-We are required under section 212A(1)(c) of the Accident Towing Services Act to make a recommendation to the Minister for Roads on a figure for the productivity adjustment to apply to fees for regulated services.
+We are required under section 212A(1)(c) of the Accident Towing Services Act 2007 to make a recommendation to the Minister for Roads on a figure for the productivity adjustment to apply to fees for regulated services.
 Section 212H of the Act specifies that the productivity adjustment factor is 0.5 per cent, unless we recommend a different amount.
-We have not previously recommended a different amount.
+In our previous reviews we have not recommended changes to the productivity adjustment factor.

-Our draft recommendation is for the productivity adjustment factor to remain at 0.5 per cent.
+Recommendation 3: The productivity adjustment factor should remain unchanged at 0.5 per cent.